minerva79/graphviz-case-insights/README.md

 2. Open your browser and navigate to `http://localhost:8501`.

 3. Enter a case study in the text input box, click "Process Case Study," and view the generated insights and causal loop diagram.

-## Deployment

-You can deploy this app on [Streamlit Cloud](https://streamlit.io/cloud) or other hosting platforms.
-Ensure you set the `OPENAI_API_KEY` as a secret during deployment.

 ## Repository Structure